-Click CL is a hybrid spring rape variety which produces high yields on farm coupled with strong youth development in the spring.
+Click CL is a hybrid spring rape variety which produces good yields on farm coupled with strong youth development in the spring.
 It is a new generation hybrid with Clearfield herbicide tolerance which can be used to help control brassica weeds in the spring.

 Click CL has a medium flowering and maturity score as well as a good resistance to lodging score.